FluentCRM $129/Single Site | Other pricing for more sites

 I mentioned that I wanted Lead Scoring while using ConvertKit.
 FluentCRM does not have Lead Scoring (yet).

-However, it doesn't have the same impact for a WordPress CRM than for a SaaS CRM.
-That's because I'm not paying extra for people who don't open my emails.
-I'd still like to keep a clean subscriber list, of course, but it's not hitting my wallet as it does with SaaS email service providers.
+However, it doesn’t have the same impact on a WordPress CRM than for a SaaS CRM.
+That’s because I’m not paying extra for people who don’t open my emails.
+I’d still like to keep a clean subscriber list, of course, but it’s not hitting my wallet as it does with SaaS email service providers.